-SQL Cheat Sheet for Data Engineering Interviews (2026)
+SQL Cheat Sheet for Data Engineer Interviews (2026)

 Organized by interview frequency, not alphabetical order.
-Every syntax example includes what interviewers actually test and the mistakes that cost candidates points.
+Every syntax example includes the trap interviewers actually test and the mistakes that cost candidates points.
 Based on thousands of questions tracked on the DataDriven platform.

 24.5%